samuelim01/tp/docs/UserGuide.md

 - `no`
 - `unknown`
 - Inputs with no values when adding a guest (e.g. `r/`) signify that RSVP status should be stored as `unknown`.
-- Inputs with no values when filtering guests (e.g. `r/`) is invalid.
+- Inputs with no values when filtering guests (e.g. `r/`) signify that you wish to filter for guests with `unknown` RSVP status.
+- Error message for invalid RSVP status: “RSVP status can only be `yes`, `no` or `unknown`”.

 Acceptable values for `d/DIETARY_REQUIREMENTS`:
 - Alphanumeric word with or without spaces.